rjsmith/hxzmq/README.md

 ## Versions

-The current release of hxzmq is 1.4.0, compatable with libzmq-2.1.4 or any later 2.1.x version (latest tested in 2.1.8).
+The current release of hxzmq on the master branch is compatable with libzmq-3.1.0 or any later 3.1.x version (latest tested in 3.1.0).
 The latest released hxzmq package shall also be available in the [haxelib repository] [4], accessable via the [haxelib tool] [5] which is included in the standard haXe distribution.

-This version of hxzmq has also been tested against [php-zmq v0.7.0] [13]
+A version of hxzmq compatable with the libzmq 2.1.x version is archived on the 2.1.x branch of the hxzmq git repository.

 ## Building and Installation